ASO Officers and Board Members

 Jonathan Chase is a professional bassist, autism advocate and speaker who was diagnosed with Asperger's Syndrome as a freshman in high school at age 14.
 Jonathan excels in sharing what it is like to grow up with Asperger's and his own perspective on Autism.
 He is also familiar to many people for his featured role in the "On the Spectrum" documentary film, produced by Strawberry Jelly Films, LLC.
 More information can be found at Jonathan's own website at www.jonathanchase.net.

-Chase, now 29, dropped out of high school after one year but discovered his love of music and was working full time on the local blues circuit by the time he turned 16.
+Jonathan discovered a love of music and was working full time on the local blues circuit by the time he turned 16.
 Jonathan has studied with many great musicians, most notably bassist Victor Wooten (of Bela Fleck and The Flecktones), with whom he has also performed many times.
 He has also performed with other legendary musicians like Chuck Rainy and Steve Bailey.
 He plays in a number of local bands and is well known in the Portland music scene.

 As accomplished amateur magician, Jonathan is a favorite with the kids - both those on the autism spectrum and not - as he dazzles them with disappearing coins and other magic.
 Jonathan has recently incorporated his magic skills into a social skills training program.
 Helping other people on the autism spectrum is a guiding force in Jonathan's life.